Things to Know Before You Go

 - Once arriving at camp, do not have contact with the outside community until the camp session ends, including leaving the camp for school or family functions.

 - Troops and service units must provide their own food.
+Food may be cooked, plated, and served to the individual groups by one person.

 - Carpooling: It is imperative to take all safety precautions when girls are travelling in motor vehicles.
 Coronavirus transmission risk is high when people are less than 6 feet apart.
 The risk increases when people are in a closed area or indoors for longer than 15 minutes.
 When transporting girls, always space out the girls to avoid crowding, have girls wear a mask, and keep the windows partially open to provide ventilation.
 Make sure parents are aware ahead of time if girls will be in a car together.
 Always—for every in-person event, meeting, or transportation arrangement—conduct the prescreening process.
 Individual parent drop-offs and pick-ups are also an option.